 Accidents happen on a daily basis, we just think that we are careful and therefore it won’t, or is unlikely to happen to us.
 The truth is that it can happen to any business, and when it does it becomes the very real problem of vast legal fees and compensation for the business owner to sort out, meaning a lot of stress and financial worry.
 Slips and trips are in the news every day, and are one of the most common accidents that occur, it could even be a result of tripping over your laptop bag or a tool. public liability insurance takes away this hassle and provides peace of mind to allow you to continue doing what you do best, obtaining and working on contacts.

 There is no legal or set requirement on the minimum level of indemnity that is required, but most providers offer, and end clients and agencies expect, a limit of £1,000,000.
 Limits of £2,000,000, £5,000,000 and even £10,000,000 are offered and commonplace for contractors.

-Employers Liability is a requirement for any company that has any employees be they permanent, part-time or temporary workers as you have a responsibility for their health and safety as their employer.
-If you a Limited Company and you are the single employee and own at least 50% of the issued share capital of the company then you are exempt from having to hold Employers Liability, meaning ns that if you are the stereotypical one-man band business that employees only you, this insurance is not required.
+Employers liability is a requirement for any company that has any employees be they permanent, part-time or temporary workers as you have a responsibility for their health and safety as their employer.
+If you are a Limited Company and you are the single employee and own at least 50% of the issued share capital of the company then you are exempt from having to hold employers liability, meaning that if you are the stereotypical one-man-band business that employees only you, this insurance is not required.

-The Employers’ Lability (Compulsory Insurance) Act 1969 makes it a legislative requirement for a business that employees anyone to have a minimum level of £5,000,000 cover in place.
+In England, Scotland and Wales, The Employers’ Liability (Compulsory Insurance) Act 1969 makes it a legislative requirement for a business that employees anyone to have a minimum level of £5,000,000 cover in place.